getnextsdk/hiring/roles/cloud-engineer/challenges.md

 - Rough steps required to fulfill it
 - An explanation of why you chose this design and why it was the best one
 - If there are multiple options, a user friendly description of the pros / cons of each option
-- _Bonus:_ Provide an Infrastructure as Code implementation of your solution (Examples, Cloud Formation, Azure Resource Manager, Terraform, Anisable, Pulumi, etc)
+- _Bonus:_ Provide an Infrastructure as Code implementation of your solution (Examples, Cloud Formation, Azure Resource Manager, Terraform, Anisable, Pulumi, Chef, Puppet, etc)

-If you are unsure which Option to pick, Option 2 is the best default choice
+If you are unsure which Option to pick, Option 2 is the best default choice.

 ## Option 1 🏂 Lift and Shift